 Proprietors often take loans from their companies.
-With some limited exceptions, loans from companies to their directors used to be prohibited under company law, however from 1 October 2007 following Companies Act 2006 (subscription sensitive), provided that shareholder approval is obtained, private companies are permitted to make loans to their directors.
+With some limited exceptions, loans from companies to their directors used to be prohibited under company law, however from 1 October 2007 following Companies Act 2006, provided that shareholder approval is obtained, private companies are permitted to make loans to their directors.

-The main tax implications of loans from companies to their directors are the possibility of a taxable employment benefit for the director and a 25% tax liability for the company if the loan is unpaid nine months after the period end.
+The main tax implications of loans from companies to their directors are the possibility of a taxable employment benefit for the director and a 32.5% (25% for loans made before 6 April 2016) tax liability for the company if the loan is unpaid nine months after the period end.
 This is dealt with in more detail below, together with some ideas for dealing with directors’ overdrawn loan accounts (a common question in practice).

 A corporation tax charge arises if the employer is a close company and it makes a loan to a participator.

 A close company is a company which is resident in the UK and is controlled by either:

 any number of directors who are also participators

 A participator is a person who possesses, or is entitled to acquire, share capital or voting rights in the company.

 However, the definition of participator is wide and also includes any loan creditor of the company and any person who is able to obtain distributions from the company or dire

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.